SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 ## 2.4 Connectors

-### New features for version 2.0

-* Microsoft SQL Server Connector

-### Package Organization and Name Changes in version 2.0

 As of version 2.0.0, all of the individual connectors have been rolled up into a single package: `Steeltoe.CloudFoundry.ConnectorBase`.
 Helper methods for ASP.NET Core/Microsoft DI have been moved to `Steeltoe.CloudFoundry.ConnectorCore`, `Steeltoe.CloudFoundry.Connector.EF6Core` (Entity Framework 6) and `Steeltoe.CloudFoundry.Connector.EFCore` (Entity Framework Core).
-Additionally, classes and namespaces related to RabbitMQ have been renamed from `*Rabbit` to `*RabbitMQ`
+Version 2.0.0 now includes a Microsoft SQL Server Connector, and classes and namespaces related to RabbitMQ have been renamed from `*Rabbit` to `*RabbitMQ`

 ### MySql Connector